joshmyersdean/traffic_sim/README.md

 I decided to do this in Python as I find it easier to work with- I think this should be fine for the project but let me know if there is a major issue with using Python over Julia.

-Run by doing:
+Run with:
-python main.py
+`python main.py`

 It's a 5 lane intersection.
 For each direction, there is a left turn lane (the lane in the middle), a straight lane, and a right turn lane (both to the right of the left turn lane).
 Additionally, there is two more lanes for the opposite direction of travel.

 The traffic flow is currently random, but it would be interesting to add another traffic flow that changes with the timestep (to replicate rush hour traffic).
 The speeds of the cars probably needs to be changed.

 If you run the file, it will just run a model that changes the traffic light on a fixed interval - this can be our baseline to beat.
-If you uncomment some of the code in main.main(), you will see the neural network that is designed to control the traffic lights.
+If you uncomment some of the code in `main.main()`, you will see the neural network that is designed to control the traffic lights.
 This needs major tuning - I'll continue to work on this.

 Another thing I added was collisions.
 I noticed in the simulations that the lights would change so fast it would cause the cars to crash, so I figure it's important